OfficeDev/office-js-docs-pr/reference/excel/rangeviewcollection.md

-# RangeViewCollection Object (JavaScript API for Excel)
+# RangeViewCollection object (JavaScript API for Excel)

 Represents a collection of worksheet objects that are part of the workbook.